romainmenke/Jenerator/README.md

 ### See More

-Jenerator as a service is avaiable here :
+Jenerator as a service is available here :

 [Jenerator](http://52.51.22.243)

 That link goes to a dockerized Kitura web server running Jenerator as a Package.
 So it is a Swift server generating Swift code to talk to servers.
 Since it is hosted on AWS without any fancy routing the link might break.
+Type determination is not as good without access to obj-c.
+Will be patched in an updated.

 Examples can be found here: